MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-source-sample-data.md

 ---
-title: Add sample data source to an eventstream
+title: Add a sample data source to an eventstream
-description: Learn how to add sample data source to an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
+description: Learn how to Add a sample data source to an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx